Installation Issue on macOS - EPERM: operation not permitted, uv_cwd

 Summary

-Installation of JavaScript dependencies via `npm` or `yarn` fails with `EPERM: operation not permitted` if the terminal does not have permission for the folder.
+Installation of JavaScript dependencies via `npm` or `yarn` fails with an `EPERM: operation not permitted` error if the terminal does not have permission to access the target folder.

 For a better user experience, please go to the integrated documentation viewer to read this article.